Blue Tongue Outbreak Widespread This Year

 sick deer

-Blue Tongue, or Epizootic Hemorrhagic Disease, is affecting deer in multiple counties.
-Dead and sick deer are most often found near water.
-The illness is not the same as CWD. (file photo).
+Blue Tongue, or Epizootic Hemorrhagic Disease, is sometimes mistaken for CWD.
+The illness is not the same as CWD.
+Blue tongue is common throughout eastern North Carolina.
+The illness is spread by midges. (file photo).

 Blue tongue – properly known as epizootic hemorrhagic disease – is more widespread in whitetail deer this year, according to wildlife officials.